 The chewy brownie, which is my ideal brownie, actually lives up to its name.
 For this recipe, I set out to create brownies that were fully baked, but not puffy and light, buttery but not greasy.
 They actually have the texture of a thick, chewy cookie, but with that shattering, thin, crisp top layer you expect from a brownie.
 That being said, for brownies, they are thinner than most and sport a crackly top, so if you have aesthetic objections to that … I don’t know what to tell you.

 After 13 recipe tests and hundreds of brownies, I’ve learned a lot about the more-complicated-than-you-think science of this dessert.
 For example, so many recipes online say to cook your sugar in the melted butter to dissolve the sugar will produce a shiny crust on top.
-This technique never worked for me, and it’s probably because sugar doesn’t dissolve in fat, it dissolves in water, which is why whisking the sugar in with the eggs produced better results.
+This technique never worked for me, and it’s probably because sugar doesn’t dissolve in fat, it dissolves in water.
+That’s why whisking the sugar in with the eggs produced better results.
 Some recipes call for just cocoa powder or just melted chocolate, or just butter and no oil.
 Mine calls for all 4 of these ingredients because each brings a unique quality, texture or flavor to the table.

 Here are 5 tips that will help you to brownie brilliance with this recipe!